Brand Reveals Strategy - Martin Rowlatt / The Impact Business - Strategic Reframing for Complex Enterprises

 A proprietary diagnostic tool is available for qualifying engagements

-The work follows a consistent pattern, even as the problems vary.
+The thinking follows a pattern, even when the problems don't.

 How I Work